7 Chakras: Mystical Dimensions of the Body’s Seven Chakras

 Out of these 114 chakras, two are outside the physical body.
 Of the remaining 112, only 108 can actually be worked upon, the remaining four just flower as a consequence.
 The number 108 has manifested in the human system because it is a significant number in the making of the solar system.
-The diameter of the sun and the distance between the earth and the sun is 108 times.
-The diameter of the moon and the distance between the earth and the moon is 108 times.
-The diameter of the earth and the diameter of the sun is 108 times.
+The distance between the earth and the sun is 108 times the diameter of the sun.
+The distance between the earth and the moon is 108 times the diameter of the moon.
+The diameter of the sun is 108 times the diameter of the earth.
 And hence, 108 is significant in various spiritual practices.

 These 112 chakras arrange themselves into seven dimensions, with sixteen aspects in each dimension.
 Instead of going into 112, which is too much of a number for a lot of people, generally, only seven were spoken about because of these seven categories or seven dimensions.
-It is these seven dimensions which are generally being referred to as the 7 chakras, which are in turn the basis for the seven schools of yoga.
+It is these seven dimensions which are generally being referred to as the seven chakras, which are, in turn, the basis for the seven schools of Yoga.

 From 112 to 7 Chakras

-The Location & Names of the 7 Chakras
+The Location and Names of the 7 Chakras

 We can speak in terms of lower and higher energy centers, but such language is often and too easily misunderstood.
 It is like comparing the foundation of a building to the roof.
 The roof is not superior to the foundation.
 The foundation of the building is more basic to the building than the roof.
 The quality, life span, stability and security of the building depends to a large extent on the foundation rather than the roof.
 But in terms of language, the roof is higher, and the foundation is lower.